 On 27 June 2018 the Company signed a loan agreement with the Industrial and Commercial Bank of China and Industrial and Commercial Bank of China in Almaty JSC, acting as an agent.
 The loan amount was US Dollar 540 million (equivalent to Tenge 191,756,400 thousand at the exchange rate on that date) for 6 years with the possibility of early repayment.
-The loan purpose was to refinance the loans received from Industrial and Commercial Bank of China and Industrial and Commercial Bank of China and ING Bank N.V. and Industrial and Commercial Bank of China and ING Bank N.V. and Industrial and Commercial Bank of China in Almaty JSC.
+The loan purpose was to refinance the loans received from Industrial and Commercial Bank of China and ING Bank N. V. and Industrial and Commercial Bank of China in Almaty JSC.
 The Company has incurred cost on loan arrangement in the amount of Tenge 1,715,867 thousand (equivalent of US Dollar 5,010 thousand).

-As part of the transition from LIBOR to the secured overnight financing rate - SOFR (Secured Overnight Financing Rate), the Company signed the Additional Amendment and Restatement Agreement to the Loan Agreement with the Industrial and Commercial Bank of China and the Industrial and Commercial Bank of China and the Industrial and Commercial Bank of China JSC in Almaty.
+In July 2023, as part of the transition from LIBOR to the secured overnight financing rate - SOFR (Secured Overnight Financing Rate), the Company signed the Additional Amendment and Restatement Agreement to the Loan Agreement with the Industrial and Commercial Bank of China and the Industrial and Commercial Bank of China JSC in Almaty.
 The parties agreed to amend and restate the Loan Agreement under the terms of the Agreement to replace the LIBOR rate with the SOFR rate.